petros-d/docs/enterprise/configure-deployment.md

         triggererEnabled: true
 ```

-If you have overridden  `astronomer.houston.deployments.components`, you additionally need to add the following configuration:
+If you have overridden  `astronomer.houston.config.deployments.components`, you additionally need to add the following configuration:

 ```yaml
 astronomer: